Alcohol and Anxiety – My Personal Story about How I Tried to Self-Medicate with Alcohol

 As a side note, if you struggle with mental health issues, I highly recommend you check out Neely’s blog at A Lotus Blossoms.
 She has amazing, free resources you can view as well as an awesome blog full of stories about anxiety, depression and other mental health issues and amazing advice for how to manage them.

 A year after my daughter had been born (and a year into this hell of mine), my husband finally called me out.
 He did it in an extremely non-judgmental way and simply told me I either go to rehab or else he would have no choice but to leave and take our daughter with him.
 (Even as I write this, I tear up.
 I can’t believe I got so close to losing my family.)
-Alcohol is a BITCH.
+Alcohol and addiction is a BITCH.

 Looking back now, I am incredibly grateful for what he did.
-We, as alcoholics are extremely difficult to approach or talk to about our situation.
+We, as alcoholics, are extremely difficult to approach or talk to about our situation.
 However, as in my case, we want the help sometimes but we just don’t know how to ask for it.
 This was the point I had gotten to.
 I wanted help but didn’t know how to break it to my husband about how bad it had really gotten.
 So, I was more than ready to go to rehab when I was given the option.

 So, how do alcohol and anxiety relate?

-Our access to health care needs to change.
+Our access to mental health care needs to change.
 I hope by starting the conversation and sharing our stories, it will lead to some changes down the road.

 - Currently seeing a psychiatrist and taking medication for my anxiety and panic attacks.